henrygerardmoore/simple_model_predictive_control/README.md

 I created this library for a simple, pure-rust MPC implementation with no code generation.

-I originally intended to use `std::autodiff` to enable usage of gradient-based optimizers, but found the necessity of using an experimental compiler to be prohibitive to development.
+I originally intended to use `std::autodiff` (check out its [tracking issue](https://github.com/rust-lang/rust/issues/124509) if you're interested in this) to enable usage of gradient-based optimizers, but found the necessity of using an experimental compiler to be prohibitive to development.
-Check out the [tracking issue for autodiff](https://github.com/rust-lang/rust/issues/124509) if you're interested in this.
+Thus, I use the `finitediff` crate (also created by `argmin`) for this purpose.

 ## Benefits